 We all love colours and especially in photography, we absolutely adore them.
 The brighter and more vibrant, the better for us.
 And needless to say that there is no photographer out there who doesn't wait in anticipation for the Autumn or Fall colours every year.

 So, how do we capture those glorious and gorgeous looking colours?
 What are the best techniques and practices?
 What do we have to do for best results?

-In this post you will find some really good advice, tips and techniques but also some very inspiring Autumn Colour images that will get you going.
+In this article you will find some really good advice, tips and techniques but also some very inspiring autumn colour images that will get you going.

 We would like to thank you all for supplying us with images and advice.
 Unfortunately, we can’t display all the images we received.
 We had to choose the most suitable ones.

 The first thing you need to do is plan your outing.
 If travelling locally, you have the advantage of visiting the area again and again.
 If you travel abroad or cross-country, however, then you will need some planning before departure.
 Usually in every country you can find websites that will inform you of best locations to visit for Autumn colours and the best time within the season.